1911

 our members.

-The following Wednesday (3rd May) found me at Newhaven, a small locomotive centre on the London, Brighton and South Coast Railway, about the only one on the Brighton line where we have not got a branch of our Society.
+On Wednesday 3rd May found me at Newhaven, a small locomotive centre on the London, Brighton and South Coast Railway, about the only one on the Brighton line where we have not got a branch of our Society.
 I got to work and the necessary preparations by way of hall and bills for open meeting on the Sunday (7th May), but on the Friday (12th May) was called away to attend a Board of Trade inquiry at New Cross.
 In this case a wagon examiner had been killed whilst engaged in his duties, but after going thoroughly into the matter it was agreed that our member was in no way to blame.

 I returned to Newhaven, and at the meeting a few of our members from Brighton and Eastbourne attended, together with Brother Harrison, of Battersea, who preside, but the Newhaven men made a poor show in turning up.
 However, it was very interesting and this who did attend went away wiser with regard to the position and doing of our Society, and thus, I hope, the first step was taken towards stabbing a branch of our Society at Newhaven